digital3mpire/SUPER-INFORMATION-HIGH-MARKET/README.md

 ## HOWTO COMMIT

-you may commit to the project in to ways. use the git-infrastructure to make a pull-request to modify this repo or send an email with your github account name to: digital3mpire at floriankuhlmann dot com i will ad you to the access list
+you may commit to the project in two ways. use the git-infrastructure to make a pull-request to modify this repo or send an email with your github account name to: digital3mpire at floriankuhlmann dot com i will ad you to the access list

-## STRUCTURE
+## DIRECTORY STRUCTURE

-please be aware of the directory structiure fpr your commit. please use the directory [example_artistname](https://github.com/digital3mpire/SUPER-INFORMATION-HIGH-MARKET/tree/master/example_artistname) as a prototype. you will also find a readme.md file there with further instructions
+please be aware of the directory structure and some mandatory files (thumbnail and readme text in _meta) for your commit.
+THE STRUCTURE IS VERY IMPORTANT. please use the directory [example_artistname](https://github.com/digital3mpire/SUPER-INFORMATION-HIGH-MARKET/tree/master/name_prename) as a prototype. you will also find a readme.md file there with further instructions.

 ## NARRATIVE